Select Page

 First he headed north from the cotton fields, first to Gary, Indiana, and later to St. Louis, Missouri.
 He even played drums for Jimmy Reed for a time, and can be found on his early recordings.

 He eventually ended up in Chicago where he first recorded for Parrot Records.
 It was in Chicago that he eventually settled on the Flying V as his principal guitar.
 He named it “Lucy” strangely enough.
 I’m not sure if he was aware of what B.B.
 King called his guitar (Lucille).
-Or it that is just another example of karmic synchronicity in action.
+Is that just another example of karmic synchronicity in action?
 Either way it’s pretty weird.

 The Stax Years